-During the Golden Age of Islam (750-1258), Muslims were in the forefront in conquering knowledge through scientific research, exploration and expeditions.
-In their pursuit of mastering new knowledge and technology, Muslims were prepared and open to the idea of learning all that is positive from the earlier civilizations.
-As such, they borrowed ideas from the Indians, Persians and Greeks as a way of enriching their own civilization.
-Adopt, adapt and assimilate or integrate was the approach used by early Muslim scholars in taking knowledge from those outside the Islamic faith (Rossidy, 1998).
-This meticulous and selective approach in taking ideas from others and adapting those ideas which are not contradictory to the Islamic metaphysical framework (aga'id) and Islamic worldview of the Muslims in the modern terminology is known as Islamization of knowledge (Mohd Abbas, 1997).
-While carrying out many pioneering works in the areas of natural and social sciences during their Golden Age, Muslims scholars were equally interested in the philosophical ideas of the ancient Greeks, namely; Socrates (469-399BC), Plato (427-347BC), Aristotle (384-322BC) and others.
+During the Golden Age of Islam (750-1258) Muslims were in the forefront in conquering knowledge through scientific research, exploration and expeditions.
+In their pursuit of mastering new knowledge and technology, they were prepared and open to the idea of learning all that was beneficial from the earlier civilizations.
+As such, they borrowed ideas from Indians, Persians and Greeks as a way of enriching their own civilization.
+Adopt, adapt and assimilate, or integrate was the approach used by early Muslim scholars in taking knowledge from those outside the Islamic faith.
+This meticulous approach in taking ideas from others and adapting those ideas which were not contradictory to the Islamic metaphysical framework (aqa'id) and Islamic worldview of the Muslims in the modern terminology is known as Islamization of knowledge.
+While carrying out many pioneering works in the areas of natural and social sciences during their Golden Age, Muslims scholars were equally interested in the philosophical ideas of the ancient Greeks philosophers, namely; Socrates (469-399BC), Plato (427-347BC), Aristotle (384-322BC) and others.

-Besides learning from earlier civilizations, Muslims scholars went on further to expand and come up with some original and innovative ideas of their own.
+Besides learning from earlier civilizations, Muslim scholars went on further to expand and came up with some original and innovative ideas.
 This was the spirit and culture of learning that was prevalent during the early Muslim era of knowledge expansion and exploration.
-There exist evidences in the annals of the Islamic and Western histories that deliberate the fact that early Muslim scholars were the ones who introduced Western scholars to some of the philosophical ideas of the Greeks.
-Europeans learnt ideas of the Greek philosophers through the translated and annotated works done by the Muslim scholars.
-Moreover, they also learnt from many pioneering works done by

-Muslim scholars and scientists in the field of medicine, astronomy, chemistry, mathematics, algebra, trigonometry, alchemy, geography, sociology etc. At the moment, only a few Western scholars duly acknowledge the great contribution made by the Muslims towards science and scientific explorations (Langgulung, 1981).
+There exist evidences in the annals of both Islamic and Western history that deliberate the fact that early Muslim scholars introduced modern Western scholars to some of the philosophical ideas of the Greeks through the translated and annotated works written by them.
+Moreover, they also learnt from many pioneering works written by Muslim scholars and scientists in medicine, astronomy, chemistry, mathematics, algebra, trigonometry, alchemy, geography, sociology etc. At the moment, only a few Western scholars duly acknowledge the great contribution of Muslims towards science and scientific explorations that have taken place in the West.